Gold Coast Prep Handbook

 - Notifying the Head of School or designee of the report of the incident of bullying as soon as possible after the report is received.

-- Consistent with federal and state laws and rules governing student privacy rights, providing parents and guardians of the students who are parties to the investigation information about the investigation and an opportunity to meet with the Head of School or school administrator or his or her designee to discuss the investigation, the findings of the investigation, and the actions taken to address the reported incident of bullying.
+- Consistent with federal and State laws and rules governing student privacy rights, providing parents and guardians of the students who are parties to the investigation information about the investigation and an opportunity to meet with the Head of School or designee to discuss the investigation, the findings of the investigation, and the actions taken to address the reported incident of bullying.
 The Head of School or designee shall investigate whether a reported incident of bullying is within the permissible scope of the school’s jurisdiction and the school shall provide the victim with information regarding services that are available within the school and community, such as counseling, support services, and other programs.

 - The school shall use interventions to address bullying, which may include, but are not limited to, restorative measures, social-emotional skill building, counseling, and community-based services.

 - A reprisal or retaliation against any person who reports an act of bullying is prohibited.
 A student’s act of reprisal or retaliation will be met with disciplinary consequences and appropriate remedial actions consistent with this and other school policies.

 - A student will not be punished for reporting bullying or supplying information, even if the school’s investigation concludes that no bullying occurred.
 However, knowingly making a false accusation or providing knowingly false information will be met with disciplinary consequences and appropriate remedial actions consistent with this and other school policies.